 - Turn on the oven, put the pot and the lid inside of it, and turn the heat to 150℃ for an hour or two.

 - Turn off the oven and let the Tagine pot and the lid cool.

 - It’s better to let the Tagine just like that for a few hours or up to a day if you can wait.
 After that, you’re all set for a remarkable dish!

 When laying the Tagine on a hot surface, make sure that it’s not too hot.
 Make the heat low or at least medium and let the Tagine slowly and patiently be cooked.
 High temperature is dangerous to Tagines, especially the ones made with clay.
 Too hot or too cold surfaces can make them crack.
-Don’t let the heat source directly contact with the Tagine such as the strong flames of charcoal or wood fire, let the flames be as weak as possible, and lay the Tagine on something to separate them for a safer cooking method.
+Don’t let the heat source come directly in contact with the Tagine such as the strong flames of charcoal or wood fire, let the flames be as weak as possible, and lay the Tagine on something to separate them for a safer cooking method.
 When adding liquid such as water or oil for the sauce, make sure it’s not too hot to protect the Tagine.
 When cooking on the stove, don’t forget to use gas/electric stove diffuser to protect your pot from cracking.
 Also, make sure to place the pot in a cold oven.

 Vegetable Tagine Dishes: